 Guidance for Covid Safe Return of Playgroups

 We are providing this general, practical guidance for the safe return of playgroups in WA.
-Phase 4 of the State Government’s easing of restrictions commences on 27 June 2020.
-As we enter this new phase, the current health advice is that we can continue to reopen and increase capacity of venues and facilities, and increase indoor and outdoor gatherings, while continuing to practise physical distancing and good personal hygiene.
+Phase 4 of the State Government’s easing of restrictions commenced on 27 June 2020.
+The current health advice is that we can continue to reopen and increase capacity of venues and facilities, and increase indoor and outdoor gatherings, while continuing to practise physical distancing and good personal hygiene.

 Playgroups can meet and hold events.
 This is great news!
 As part of Phase 4, playgroups may still be required to comply with any applicable, updated COVID Safety Plans.
 We have more information on this below.
 Also, the 2sqm per person rule continues to apply to playgroups.

 Playgroups meet in a variety of venues, some shared with other groups, some managing their own building.
 Venue owners such as local governments and churches may have their own requirements, with which playgroups will be asked to comply.
 In this new phase, it continues to be important to check that your landlord or host agency is comfortable with what you are doing.